Why an Interview Portfolio Will Land You the Job (Featuring a Sample)

 Finally, bring it all home with tangible examples of your most notable projects or publications.

-These will help the interviewers follow along; you can reference them for the context and detail you need to illustrate your expertise.
+These will help bring your accomplishments to life; you can reference them for the context and detail you need to illustrate your expertise.

 For more interview advice like this sample interview portfolio be sure to check out Made to Hire.

 Not getting interviews yet?
 That means you need help with your resume.